Summarize this page via

 Not entirely, but prioritize long-tail and low-competition keywords first.
 As your site gains authority, gradually target more competitive terms.

-Review quarterly for major updates, but monitor performance on a monthly basis.
+Review quarterly for major updates, but monitor performance on a monthly or weekly basis.
 Industry trends, seasonality, and algorithm changes may require more frequent adjustments.

 Absolutely.
-For example, “best coffee maker 2025” is a commercial intent, medium-tail length, and non-branded term.
-Understanding all applicable types helps with strategic decisions.
+For example, “best coffee maker 2026” is a commercial intent, medium-tail length, and non-branded term.
+Understanding all applicable types helps with strategic decisions and how you can use them together for better results.

 Start with informational long-tail keywords to build authority and traffic, then gradually incorporate commercial and transactional terms as your content library grows.